ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 :::warning
-If setting [input_format_with_names_use_header](/docs/en/operations/settings/settings.md/#input_format_with_names_use_header) is set to 1, the columns from input data will be mapped to the columns from the table by their names, columns with unknown names will be skipped if setting [input_format_skip_unknown_fields](/docs/en/operations/settings/settings.md/#input_format_skip_unknown_fields) is set to 1.
+If setting [input_format_with_names_use_header](/docs/en/operations/settings/settings.md/#input_format_with_names_use_header) is set to 1, the columns from the input data will be mapped to the columns of the table by their names, columns with unknown names will be skipped if setting [input_format_skip_unknown_fields](/docs/en/operations/settings/settings.md/#input_format_skip_unknown_fields) is set to 1.
 Otherwise, the first row will be skipped.
 :::